 More and more families are opting for at-home holidays these days, both for cost efficiency, and in a desire to appreciate the world on our doorsteps.
 Known as “staycations”, these involve enjoying your local area; think chill-out sessions at home, leisure activities, and visits to areas within driving distance.

 Whether it’s a hiking trail an hour away that you’ve always wanted to visit, or a tucked-away beach you’ve been hearing about, staycations are the perfect opportunity to indulge in road trips.
-Between naps on the sofa and a film binge, it’s always worth going outdoors during a staycation.
+Between naps on the sofa and a film binge, it’s always worth going outdoors for a while during a staycation.

 Road trips are always good fun, but you do need to jump over one hurdle first: packing the car!
 Too many would-be staycation road trips have been derailed by poor preparation and planning.
 Thankfully, we’ve provided a “what to pack for a road trip” checklist so you can keep organised.

 These are the things you don’t want to leave behind for any reason, so be sure to double-check this list before you shoot off.

 A map (or a sat-nav/mobile phone)

 Yes, we’re sure you know how to get there perfectly fine.
 Sure, you’ve never gotten lost before and you have a pigeon-like sense of direction, we believe you.
 However, no matter how confident you are of getting somewhere, having a device that can help you if you get lost is always one of the road trip essentials.

 A map, sat-nav or a charged-up smartphone all work.
 We’d recommend bringing all three, just in case.
 Nobody likes spending their well-planned road trip lost up a mountain somewhere.